mmiddaugh/lighthouse-facilities/README.md

 * The facilities collection process aggregates data from other services, databases, or manually managed files.
 Drive-time band and operating status are not part of collection.
   Collection is an expensive process that is performed periodically.
-* `CMS` is both a consumer and a producer of information. `CMS` will periodically pull all facilities to automatically populate content pages in Drupal.
+* `Content Management System (CMS)` is both a consumer and a producer of information. `CMS` will periodically pull all facilities to automatically populate content pages in Drupal.
   Additionally, regional administrators of CMS data may change the operating status or extended service(s) at any time.
   This information is provided back to the Facilities API through a specialized CMS-dedicated